AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 Array Traversals

-Traversing an array means visiting each element, typically to read, process, or modify the values.
-There are several traversal patterns you need to know.
+Traversing an array means visiting each element to read, process, or modify its value.
+There are five traversal patterns you need to know for the AP exam.

 Pattern 1: Standard for Loop

-Use when you need the index, need to modify elements, or need to access adjacent elements.
+Use when you need the index, need to modify elements, or need to compare adjacent elements.

 int[] arr = {10, 20, 30, 40, 50};